lilyinstarlight/logmail/README.md

 Usage
 -----

-Edit the /etc/default/logmail script to fill in the parameters like below.
+Edit the /etc/default/logmail file to fill in the parameters like below.

 ```
 mailfrom="logs@example.com"